Rockin132003/SmartThings/README.md

-# smartthings
+# SmartThings

-DTH for SmartThings
+Learning by doing DTH:s for ST.